-At the beginning of each year, each employee shall be credited with 2 days of paid personal leave.
+At the beginning of each year, each employee shall be credited with two days of paid personal leave.
 Unused personal leave shall not accumulate.

-Notification to the employee's supervisor or other immediate supervisor for personal leave shall be made at least 5 days before taking such leave (except in the case of emergencies).
+Notification to the employee's supervisor or other immediate supervisor for personal leave shall be made at least five days before taking such leave (except in the case of emergencies).
+Requests for personal leave must be submitted to the immediate supervisor on the employee portal.